Nordic Bronze Age: Metalwork

 Scandinavian Bronze Age sites present a rich and well-preserved legacy of bronze and gold objects.
-These valuable metals were all imported, primarily from Central Europe, but they were often crafted locally and the craftsmanship and metallurgy of the Nordic Bronze Age was of a high standard.
+These valuable metals were all imported, primarily from Central Europe, but they were usually crafted locally and the craftsmanship and metallurgy of the Nordic Bronze Age was of a high standard.
 The lost-wax casting method was used to produce artefacts such as the Trundholm Sun Chariot and the Langstrup belt plate.
 The archaeological legacy also encompasses locally crafted wool and wooden objects.

 During the 15th and 14th centuries BC, southern Scandinavia produced and deposited more elaborate bronzes in graves and hoards than any other region of Europe.
-As regards the number and density of metal deposits, the Nordic Bronze Age became the richest culture in Europe.
+With regards to the number and density of metal deposits, the Nordic Bronze Age became the richest culture in Europe.
 More Bronze Age swords have also been found in Denmark than anywhere else in Europe.
-Uniform crucibles found at metal workshop sites further indicate the mass production of certain metal artefacts.
+Uniform crucibles found at metal workshop sites indicate the mass production of certain metal artefacts.